UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day1.md

 38. we learnt that "#" prevents a line from being executed.
 Yet, the shebang #!/bin/bash starts with "#".
 Is the exclamation mark the key here, or what causes this line to actually do something?

+39. By the way I did not clearly understood the difference between Node, cores, and CPU

+    - A node corresponds best to what we think of a traditional computer: something that has one or more CPUs, has memory, and network capabilities.
+    - A node contains often several CPUs.
+A CPU looks like we would imagine a chip.
+    - CPUs contain typically several cores.

 ### Feedback for the day

 One thing you really liked: